ravialdy/ravialdy.github.io/_posts/2023-10-20-gradcam-howitworks.md

 Here, $$ \alpha_{k}^{c} $$ serves as a weight indicating the importance of feature map $$ A^{k} $$ for the particular class $$ c $$.
 So, when we multiply $$ \alpha_{k}^{c} $$ with the feature map $$ A^{k} $$, we're essentially weighing the feature map based on its importance for class $$ c $$.

-After the weighted sum, we apply the ReLU (Rectified Linear Unit) function.
+After the weighted sum, we apply the ReLU non-linearity function.
 Why ReLU?
 This is to ensure that only the features that have a positive influence on the class of interest are kept.
 ReLU zeroes out negative values, leaving only the positive regions that are important for identifying the specific class.
 The ReLU function can be represented mathematically as:

 $$
 \text{ReLU}(x) = \max(0, x)